Skip to content

 ConversionPurchase, add to cartForm, demo, whitepaper, contact

 Implication for SEO: In B2B, we don't chase traffic volume.
 We chase traffic quality.
 100 visits from IT directors searching for a solution to a problem are worth more than 10,000 visits from students looking for definitions.
+The traffic graph in GA4 settles nothing on its own — you have to go down to the lead level to see whether the strategy is actually working.
 You can find a broader context of digital channels for B2B companies in our guide to B2B online marketing.

 Keyword Research for B2B — A Different Approach